RonasIT/laravel-project-initializator/tests/fixtures/InitCommandTest/full_readme.md

-# My App
+# MyApp

-This project implements an API for the My App Mobile app.
+This project implements an API for the MyApp Mobile app.

 ## Project Resources & Contacts